 Phones with confirmed Oreo updates or existing builds are marked in bold.

 The list of phones Essential made in 2017 is fairly short, as the PH-1 is the first device ever released from the young company.
-With only one phone to support, you would think Essential would have an easier time getting out timely updates.
-Currently, the PH-1 Oreo update is in beta status, with two beta updates released at the time of writing.
-The second Oreo beta is quite stable on the Essential Phone, hinting that perhaps a stable release is coming soon.
+With only one phone to support, you would think Essential would have an easier time getting out timely updates, but it wasn't released until mid-March (though, it was an 8.1 update, so we'll cut them some slack).